 On Mac, loads a type 1 or 2 DLS Bank, where filename is the name of an existing DLS bank file, and portname is the name of the port that will use this bank.
 If portname is omitted, all DLS ports will use the bank.
 The folder /Library/Audio/Sounds/Banks is added to the search path when looking for a DLS bank file.

 On Mac, loads the DLS default GM Bank.

 ;#SM driver reverb<1/0> <portname>

-Turns reverb on or off.
-By default reverb is off in both augraph and midi_dm.
+On Mac, turns reverb on or off.
+By default reverb is off in augraph.

 ;#SM driver latency<time> <portname>

 (midi_mme only) Sets the MIDI Output Latency where time is a value in milliseconds and portname is the port that is set to this value.

 The receive objects.
 The information is contained in an message with the following arguments:and messages send information about MIDI ports to named

 the port's driver name (symbol)

 the port's unique ID (int)